git/git.github.io/rev_news/drafts/edition-39.md

 __Light reading__

-* Joe Neeman posted [a series](https://jneem.github.io/merging/) of [blog posts](https://jneem.github.io/pijul/)
-about patch theory and [pijul](https://pijul.com/) (yet another animal in the Version Control System zoo).
-Read this if you are interested in merge algorithms.
 * Edward Thomson (co-maintainer of libgit2) talks about [the branching model of the team developing Visual Studio Team Services](https://blogs.msdn.microsoft.com/devops/2018/04/19/release-flow-how-we-do-branching-on-the-vsts-team/).